 The Act also gives employees the right to withhold their consent from certain information being provided about them by their doctors.

-In this article, we cover the practical steps an employer must take to obtain a medical report on an employee, whether from his or her general practitioner (GP), a specialist consultant, a company doctor or an occupational health specialist.
+In this article, we cover the practical steps an employer must take to obtain a medical report on an employee, whether from their general practitioner (GP), a specialist consultant, a company doctor or an occupational health specialist.

 Medical information can be sought on anyone who is, or is seeking to be employed.